 The ASCV offers a wide range of programs for individuals with autism of all ages, as well as for family members, caregivers, and professionals, that include regular social and recreational programming; support groups; educational workshops; member events; and scholarship opportunities.
 You will find more detailed information below about each of our programs.

-We shifted to virtual programming in March 2020, with a few in-person, socially-distant ASCV Member Events.
-We will continue offering our programs virtually until further notice.
 To register, click the program graphic or click below to visit our Program & Events Calendar.